newcombtech/Tech-Lab/Commons Technology/Commons-Technology.md

 - [Wifi](https://it.tulane.edu/wifi): To login to wifi at Tulane, use Eduroam.
 I have downloaded the patch on your computer so that you are able to connect.
 - [Qualtrics](http://guide.tulane.edu/ilc-training-library/ilc-training-library-qualtrics/)
 - [Zoom/Webinar Requests](https://it.tulane.edu/zoom)
-- [Email](https://outlook.com/tulane.edu): You can access your Tulane email and calendars via the web browser or through a desktop app.This portal is also where you can access your other Microsoft office tools and software.
+- [Email](https://outlook.com/tulane.edu): You can access your Tulane email and calendars via the web browser or through a desktop app.
+This portal is also where you can access your other Microsoft office tools and software.
 You can change your profile picture under the profile settings.
 - [Newcomb Events Calendar](https://tulane.box.com/s/ssggyo0mwsdj3i66kw3w4jqezx3ojd6z): Access the Newcomb Events calendar under “My Calendars” in your outlook calendar.
 You should consult this calendar and the wave sync calendars when planning events, to avoid double booking.
 You may need to quit the outlook desktop app and reopen it for the calendar to appear.
 [Departmental Email Accounts](http://outlook.com/wave.tulane.edu): (username@wave.tulane.edu):
 - [Wave Sync](https://tulane.campuslabs.com/engage/): Create student program applications and event invitations/calendar notifications via wavesync.